 - like the poached version, this is also popularly served with Chrain, the spicy mix of horseradish and beet.

-- you can serve fried them hot or cold with a green salad.
+- these are traditionally served at room temperature.
 I often eat them straight out of the fridge the next day.

 - it’s also great for picnics